pitastrudl/wekanwiki/AWS.md

 So it goes nginx SSL port 443 => proxy to localhost port 8080 or any other => wekan-app port 80 inside docker

-11) For different customers have different docker-compose.yml script in directories named by customer names
+14) For different customers have different docker-compose.yml script in directories named by customer names.
+You may need to rename docker containers from wekan-app to wekan-customer1 etc, and probably also docker internal network names.

-12) Backup, restore, and moving data outside/inside docker https://github.com/wekan/wekan/wiki/Export-Docker-Mongo-Data
+15) Backup, restore, and moving data outside/inside docker https://github.com/wekan/wekan/wiki/Export-Docker-Mongo-Data